 The worst enemies of operational budgeting are a lack of transparency and insufficient data about your company's spending.
 Lost receipts, expense fraud, and unexpected credit card fees are all bad things that happen to people who don’t have a good habit of tracking their expenses properly.

-smart expense-control tool will keep you safe from such trouble while also making budgeting a breeze by providing accurate and neatly organized data.
+A smart expense-control tool will keep you safe from such trouble while also making budgeting a breeze by providing accurate and neatly organized data.

 Why budgeting is easier with Karta